JuliaAttic/QuDirac.jl/docs/func_op_def.md

 ⟨ u | Ô  = ∑ᵥ cᵤᵥ ⟨ v |
 ```

-QuDirac allows us to define normal Julia functions that act like `Ô` using
+DiracNotation allows us to define normal Julia functions that act like `Ô` using
 the `@defop` macro:

 ```julia